Ypertex/blog/content/articles/redesign-march-2020/index.md

 As it turns out, images are as static as always.
 You just provide several sizes and aspect ratios of the *same* image and the web page and browser determine which of the image versions to show under what circumstance.
 This can be very tedious, of course, but there are services available that automate this for you.

 So while you provide the original image of a fixed size (width and height), services like Cloudinary can intelligently crop parts of the image.
-Using Artificial Intelligence, the interesting parts of an image (like faces) are identified and preserved in the cropped images.
+Using artificial intelligence, the interesting parts of an image (like faces) are identified and preserved in the cropped images.
 And they do this the lazy way, meaning: on the fly.
-Only once a user browses a web page with a certain type of device, the service renders the corresponding versions of the base image.
+Only once a user browses a web page with a certain type of device does the service render the corresponding versions of the base image.
 Not a second earlier.

 Such services are also able to automatically optimize image quality and compress file sizes.

 ## Conclusion

-Celebrating the third anniversary of my blog with my 15<sup>th</sup> article---and a major redesign.
+Celebrating the third anniversary of my blog with my 15<sup>th</sup> article—and a major redesign.
 I hope you like it!
 Follow me on social media to get notified of new content.
 On to the next three years until March 23, 2023!

 ---